 It’s only April so I’m not going to bore you with details of our Christmas party.
-But the quick story is that thirty years ago when my husband and I were first married we threw a holiday party for our friends (all 40 of them) and I cooked all of the food.
+But the quick story is that thirty-ish years ago when my husband and I were first married we threw a holiday party for our friends (all 40 of them) and I cooked all of the food.
 Over the years, our list of friends has grown and now our children (and a lot of their friends) come to the party.
-In fact, it’s probably the biggest party of the year for our 26, 24 and 23-year-old sons.
+In fact, it’s probably the biggest party of the year for our 29, 27, and 26-year-old sons.
 Go figure.

-As the crowd has grown to about 250, the menu has expanded to about 17 heavy appetizers and seven desserts.
+As the crowd has grown to about 230, the menu has expanded to about 17 heavy appetizers and eight desserts.
 Somehow after all of these years, I still cook the food.
 But I do have help!
-My amazing girlfriends come over and help on Thursday and Friday before the party and we hire bartenders and a staff that actually cook all of the food I have prepared.
+My amazing girlfriends come over and help on Thursday and Friday.
+We also hire bartenders and staff that actually cook all of the food I have prepared.
 This allows yours truly to enjoy the party.
 Well, kind of.

 My menu has evolved over the years.
 Yet there are a few recipes that have and will always be a part of our party.
 (Because if I took them off I think some of our friends would turn around and go home.)
-The most popular recipe of all?
-My crab cake recipe.
-I found the recipe in a “best of junior league” cookbook.
+The most popular recipe of all is My Best Crab Cakes Recipe.
 It’s fairly simple and the Lemon Dill Sauce is the best (and is also really good on grilled salmon).

 - 3 TBL butter